nilearn/nilearn/doc/index.rst

 .. warning::

-   NiLearn has been released as an alpha and is still in early development stages.
+   NiLearn has been released as a beta and is still in early development stages.